Dumpcar series 31-638 [WIP]

 The model

-The goal is to make the model in 1/87 scale that has motorized function of bed tipping to both left and right, and has moveable sideboards with kinematics like on a real one.
+The goal is to make the model in 1/87 scale that has motorized function of bed tipping to both left and right, and has moveable sideboards with linkages like on a real one.

-The project is still in-progress, so here is a latest short video of it.
+The project is still in-progress, so here are some short videos of it.

 Actuation